Lethargy00/fluentsubtitle-client/README.md

 # Analysis 2024-05-16

 Currently the software has a lot more functionality than before.
 Right now you can search for movies.
-Add, remove and list upp subtitles.
+Add, remove, list upp and download subtitles.
 The website is a lot more responsive than before as well it has a lot more accessibility features, this gives a lot better of an experience for most users.
 </br></br>
-There are a lot of improvements that I still need to work for.
-For example, the possibility to upload the actual subtitle itself.
-This requires to convert the subtitle into base64 to be able to save it as a string. and then whenever it gets downloaded it converts back into the original srt format.
-Furthermore, I could always create an api which handles the subtitle upload and download.
+I could always create an api which handles the subtitle upload and download.
 However, I'm mainly focusing on creating a client concept rather than a fully working client.
 Other improvements that could be made is a more clear feedback for the user.
 Whenever something is going wrong or something happens.
 For example, whenever a user goes to the subtitle list page.
 It will display Waiting for search / Loading...
 Which would be better if I instead only said one or the other depending on what state the program is in.
 Other Improvements are the file structure.
 Because I feel like it's not really the best way to structure up the website.
 </br></br>
 Something that I would need to work a little more on is fixing the next/Image loading for the movie posters. so that they can be loaded a lot faster than what they are currently.
 More features that I could fix for quality of life.
 Is to add a feature which automatically detects the user if it prefers dark or light mode.
 Currently the search bar's flag options still doesn't do anything.
-But I'm planning on fixing it whenever I've actually found a way to upload and download the srt files properly.
 (Note the idea of the feature is to only get the results of the selected language.
-Example, if you select English it will only give you results of english subtitles.)
+Example, if you select English it will only give you results of english subtitles )